AI-Hypercomputer/xpk/recipes/Cluster_create_with_Managed_Lustre_driver_and_legacy_port.md

 # Cluster create with Managed Lustre driver and legacy port
-Recipe for Cluster create with Managed Lustre driver and legacy port
+Creates a GKE cluster with Managed Lustre CSI driver and legacy port support enabled.

 # Running the command
 ```shell #golden